Mississippi River bridge lit up at night

 The route did violate my general rule about driving in a big circle, but with a limited amount of time, I had to make do.
 I did mix things up a little by taking the Dixie Overland Trail (US 80) instead of nearby Interstate 20 for part of the way both up and back.
 I won’t include photos here, but if you’re a road geek and would like to see them, click the link to my Flickr page at the bottom of this post.

-We left home Friday morning, just beating one in a string of multiple deluges that have been hitting the Dallas area this spring (as anyone who’s been stuck due to weather at DFW can attest to).
+We left home Friday morning, just beating out yet another spring storm in a line of many this year.
 We did have to dodge a little rain on and off until early afternoon, but crossed Big Muddy into Natchez by about 4:45.
 With a few hours of daylight left, and uncertain weather prospects for the next day, we decided to drive the Natchez Trace Parkway to Port Gibson (approximately 40 miles north).
 I will cover what you can see on that section of The Trace in future posts.
-Saturday was set aside to mostly tour antebellum homes, so I’ll start at the top.
+We set aside Saturday to mostly tour antebellum homes, so I’ll start at the top.

 Linden, c.
 1790

-Linden is one of the oldest “town homes” in Natchez, and remarkably, is still owned by a descendant of the original owner.
-Today, it has been converted to a bed & breakfast, and it is this house where we stayed the weekend.
-Although many B&Bs in old homes throughout the South claim to be “plantation homes”, the house manager explaned that the technical definition of a “plantation” in the pre-Civil War South meant at least a thousand acres of land along with the house.
+Linden is one of the oldest “town homes” in Natchez.
+Remarkably, a descendant of the original owner still owns it.
+Today, it lives on as a bed & breakfast, and it is this house where we stayed the weekend.
+Although many B&Bs throughout the South call themselves “plantation homes”, they often use the term incorrectly.
+According to the house manager, only properties with 1,000 or more acres officially qualified as “plantations”.
 Homes like Linden, which sat on approximately 150 acres at its peak, was called a “town home”.
 The house’s most famous feature is its front door, which was copied in Gone With the Wind for use as Tara’s front door.
 I’ll provide a more complete history and more photos when I post my hotel review of our stay here.
-If you aren’t a hotel guest, tours are offered at 11 A.M. most days.
+The hotel’s manager offers tours to the public at 11 AM most days.

 The famous front door